 Card Pool will pay you cash for your Amazon and other gift cards (technically they pay via a check), but they’ll also allow you to trade it in for another gift card.

-Card Pool accepts actual gift cards, e-gift cards and even store credit vouchers.
-If you choose to get paid via a check, the Card Pool website says the check will arrive between 5 and 10 days after they receive your gift card and plus one additional business day to process it.
+They will also accept actual gift cards, e-gift cards and even store credit vouchers.
+If you choose to get paid via a check, their website says the check will arrive between 5 and 10 days after they receive your gift card and plus one additional business day to process it.

 Checks are sent via United States Postal Service first class mail.